-39 Wittgenstein assumed exactly what a contemporary representative of a language-of-thought assumption says: "Thoughts cannot be construed as simply strings of words; they must be taken to have the structure of sentences under analysis."
+40 Wittgenstein assumed exactly what a contemporary representative of a language-of-thought assumption says: "Thoughts cannot be construed as simply strings of words; they must be taken to have the structure of sentences under analysis."
 (Gilbert Harman: Thought, Princeton 1973, 67).
 LW retrospectively compared the assumption with the theory of the 'dynamic unconscious' in Sigmund Freud's metapsychology (Z 444 a): "We now have a theory; a 'dynamic' theory of the sentence, of language.
 It is, after all, the characteristic of such a theory that it looks at a particular, clearly illustrative, case and says: 'This shows how it behaves in general; this case is the archetype of all cases'. - 'Of course!
 That's how it must be,' we say, and are satisfied.
 We have arrived at a form of representation that makes sense to us.
 But it is as if we have now seen something that lies beneath the surface."
 The clear case of analysis that TLP so irresponsibly generalised a priori was Russell's 'theory of definite descriptions' (- even Wittgenstein frequently mistranslates ' definite descriptions' as 'Beschreibungen'.
-In German it has to be mark (4.23): "The name occurs in the proposition only in the context of the elementary proposition."
-It occurs in normal propositions like in elementary ones - in immediate functional concatenation with the other constituents of the proposition - and it occurs in it only in the context of the elementary proposition, because the proposition is only 'meant' or 'understood' if it is already analysed by thinking the sense of the proposition (3.1).
+In German it has to be 'Kennzeichnungen'), whose "merit" is said to have been "to have shown that the apparent logical form of the proposition need not be its real one."
+(4.0031)

+context of the elementary proposition, because the proposition is only 'meant' or 'understood' if it is already analysed by thinking the sense of the proposition (3.1).

 The distinction between the sense of propositions and the meanings of words is in TLP not only motivated by logic-theory, but embedded in the implied constructive conception.
 Therefore, in TLP with the marginalizing of the use of the means of language (which occurs systematically only in the verbal-substantive "thinking" as the method of projection of the sensually perceptible sentence-signs - 3.11) also explanation of meaning plays no role for meanings.
-After all, as already discussed, it is explicitly denied that names can be introductively explained (3.263) as the fundamental independent40 signs.
+After all, as already discussed, it is explicitly denied that names can be introductively explained (3.263) as the fundamental independent41 signs.
 Their possible and necessary circular explanation, however, is called 'elucidation', despite the stipulation that in order to understand the propositions that are supposed to be explanations, the understanding of the explained names/primitive signs must already be presupposed.
 Because the expressions that are fundamental to the later conception are thus already used in TLP, albeit in a factually depotentiating way, it could seem that the TLP conception is not so far removed from the later one when it says, for example:

 To recognize the symbol by the sign, one must pay attention to its meaningful use.
+(3.324)

-(3.324) (In philosophy, the question 'why do we actually use that word, that sentence' always leads to valuable insights).
-(6.211 b)
+(In philosophy, the question 'why do we actually use that word, that sentence' always leads to valuable insights).< (6.211 b)